 When I make it to my borrowed office, I haven’t even broken a sweat.
 I close the door and lock it, pulling down the shade to the window.
-Again, I am taking deep breaths trying to calm myself.
+Again, I’m taking deep breaths, trying to calm myself.
 Seven months.
 I have volunteered at this place for seven months.
 That’s five group sessions… twenty participants each session… one hundred people in total… and I may have helped one.
 One.
 Remind me again why I decided to do this?

 Um, if I remember correctly, the theory was that you could get over your own fucked up shit by helping other people get over theirs.
 How’s that working out for you?

-I didn’t acquire much in this space in seven months.
-All of my personal stuff is at my office downtown.
-I never got comfortable here.
-Maybe I knew I didn’t belong here all along.
-I didn’t even need a box to remove the piddling amount of stuff in this room that I called “mine.”
-I only needed to straighten up what was here.
-I start to file all of my stray papers into the large metal filing cabinet.
+I didn’t accumulate much in this space in seven months.
+All of my personal effects are downtown at my office.
+I could never allow myself to get comfortable here.
+Maybe I knew all along that I didn’t belong here.
+I don’t even need a box to remove the piddling amount of stuff in this room that I called “mine.”
+I only need to straighten up what was already here.
+I start to file all my stray papers into the large metal filing cabinet.
 I don’t feel anything while I’m doing this.
 It’s mechanical.
 Get everything in order for the next poor sucker who feels like they can fix the world through one big group hug.
 Oh shit.
 My portfolio is still in 239.
 Did anybody pick it up?
 I wonder if they’re reading it?
 Probably the Grey fucker, no doubt.
 I’ll just finish my filing here and go down and get it.

 Apparently, I lied to Ron when I told him that I would be out in an hour.
 Filing all of that crap took three at least.
-I wonder why I had so many notes on these people, but I never helped anybody except Stoley?
+I can’t help but wonder why I had so many notes on these people, but I never helped anybody except Stoley?
 It’s dark outside now, and I should really be leaving soon.
-But I guess I should see if my portfolio is still downstairs.
+I guess I should see if my portfolio is still downstairs before I go.

 I turn on the lights and examine the room.
 Everything is just as I had left it—the bulletin board is still facing down on the floor and my portfolio is splayed open next to it, various papers from inside strewn on the floor.
 I replace the bulletin board and gather my papers into my portfolio.
 I don’t care if anything is missing—it really doesn’t matter.
 I go back over and turn out the lights.
 Looking back at the empty room, I feel a bit of melancholy.

-Back in the office, I go through the papers that are in the portfolio.
+Back in the office, I go through the papers in the portfolio.
 There’s Frank’s blank report for the court as well as the court order for Grey that I had completed the week before.
 I file all the notes on all the other participants, including Frank, and look carefully at Grey’s notes and reports.
-I have a folder prepared for him, ready for all of his documentation, but inspiration gave me a better idea.
+I have a folder prepared for him, ready for all of his documentation, but inspiration strikes and I have a better idea.